qsweber/lunch-buddies/README.md

 #### close_poll_http

-This is exposed to the web, and is invoked via a Slack slash command.
+This is exposed to the web, and is invoked via a slash command.
 When this function is called, a message is added to the `polls_to_close` SQS queue with information about the poll that needs to be closed.

 #### close_poll_from_queue